 Dr. Kannan Govindarajan is Co-founder and VP of DxContinuum, a company that is focused on empowering the enterprise make better decisions quickly and easily.
 He served as Director, Strategy and Planning, for HP's $27B Enterprise Services business where he outlined the five-year vision for HP's IT business and drove the strategic plans for cloud offerings.
 He also served as Chief Technologist for HP's outsourcing business, managed the product marketing for HP's massively parallel data-warehousing platform, Neoview, started HP's services group at HP Labs, and served as architect of HP's pioneering web services product, E-Speak.
 Prior to joining HP, he was with Oracle, where he was responsible for parts of Oracle's Java infrastructure within the database.
 Kannan Govindarajan holds a bachelors degree in computer science from IIT Chennai, a masters from MIT Sloan School of Management, and a doctorate in computer science from the University at Buffalo.

-Norman M. Hayes worked for AT & T Bell Laboratories where he served as design engineering on the world's first microprocessor.
-He was also employed for Sun Microsystems as Senior Microprocessor Architect and is currently employed with Juniper Networks as Director of ASIC Engineering.
+Norman M. Hayes worked for AT&T Bell Laboratories, where he served as design engineer on the world's first 32-bit microprocessor.
+He was also employed for Sun Microsystems as Senior Microprocessor Architect and later by Juniper Networks as Director of ASIC Engineering.
 He received his BSEE from the University at Buffalo and MSEE from Cornell University.

 Hayes is actively involved with UB alumni activities that include serving as a charter member of EAS Delta Society and is a EAS building sponsor.
 He was born and raised in Tonawanda, NY and now resides in Sunnyvale, CA. His hobbies include ice hockey and sailing.